 What is the Duration of Heroin Withdrawal?

-Are you wondering for how long heroin will influence your body system when it comes to planning for your recovery journey?
+Are you wondering for how long heroin will influence your body’s system when it comes to planning for your recovery journey?
 Well, there is no a straightforward answer to this question since the duration of withdrawal will depend on several factors.
-You will experience the physical side effects of heroin withdrawal when you suddenly deprive the body the drug that it is used to.
+You will experience the physical side effects of heroin withdrawal when you suddenly deprive the body of the drug that it is used to.
 The symptoms of withdrawal vary from one person to the next.

 The symptoms of withdrawal will reach peak three to four days after your last usage and begin to fade away after at least one week.
 However, the duration may vary significantly for long-term users, and it can even take months before the symptoms diminish.